Patient Rights and Responsibilities

 As a patient of WhidbeyHealth Medical Center or any WhidbeyHealth location, you have the responsibility:

-- To participate responsibly in your treatment, and to follow the treatment plan agreed upon by you and your physician.
+- To follow the treatment plan agreed upon with your provider.

-- To be considerate and respect the rights of other patients and visitors at WhidbeyHealth Medical Center.
+- To be considerate of the rights and property of other patients and facility personnel.